femaleinventor/Hackathon_Dribble/README.md

 Predictive Notification example:
 Do you think Sky Blue FC will score in the next 10 minutes? realtime results showing

+Choose to engage with leagues and teams around the world.

 Our hooks also include pre-match predictions on a variety of stats in a beautiful app format.